Embracing Life, Nurturing Faith and Inspiring Learning are the key pillars of Our Lady of Mercy College.

 As a first level of support, students and their families are able to access the services of the College Counsellor.
-Vikki Merritt is available to meet with individuals or families and may be contacted at the College on (08) 9720 3318 or via her email at firstname.lastname@example.org.
+Miss Grace Youngs is available to meet with individuals or families and may be contacted at the College on (08) 9720 3318 or via her email at firstname.lastname@example.org.

-Alternatively, contact the College directly on (08) 9720 3300 to discuss any matter with a Head of Year or other senior member of staff.
+Alternatively, contact the College directly on (08) 9720 3300 to discuss any matter with a Head of Year or other senior members of staff.

 If your child is already accessing the services of a mental health professional, you should ensure that any new information is passed on to them.

-Students can contact the following helplines if needed:
+Students can also contact the following helplines if needed:

 Parents can contact the following helplines for additional support: